MattDierick/RTD-APIm-ADC-Controller/source/class3/module3/module3.rst

          :align: center
          :scale: 75%

-.. note :: As you don't include any JWT token in you request, the API GW rejected the request.
+.. note :: As you don't include any JWT token in your request, the API GW rejected the request.
 It is time to configure APM to inject this JWT Bearer SSO